Krpa/SPOJ-utils/README.md

 Instructions
 ==========
 <b> 1. add prob1,prob2,prob3...probn </b> <br>
    - adds problems to todo list, problems that already exist in the todo list won't be added again.
+Arguments should be seperated only by "," and they should be codes for problems.
+<b> 2. del prob1,prob2,prob3...probn </b> <br>
+   - deletes problems from todo list.
+<b> 3. clear <b> <br>
+   - clears the todo list.
+<b> 4. getHtml file <b> <br>
+   - makes html file with links to problems in the todo list.
+Take one argument "file" that should be a path with filename to create, e.g. C:\TODO\todo.html .
+<b> 5. ls <b> <br>
+   - prints todo list to console.

 Instructions to add
 ==========
-- <b> del</b>: delete a task from todo list
-- <b> list</b>: show todo list
-- <b> getHtml</b>: make a html file with links to problems
 - <b> update</b>: update the list for certain user(remove problems from the list that are solved by given user)
 - <b> addUser</b>: add all problems that are solved by certain user and aren't in todo list